DeveloperZahra/FlightManagementCompany_LINQ_EFCore/README.md

 DTO stands for Data Transfer Object.
 It is a design pattern used in programming applications to simplify the process of transferring data between different layers of an application, such as transferring data from the database layer to the front-end layer or vice versa.

 Simply put, a DTO is an object (class) that contains only properties and no behaviors or business logic.
 Its primary purpose is to group data into a single object to facilitate its sending and receiving across a network or between layers.

+### Why use DTOs in C# projects? 🤔

+Using DTOs has several benefits, especially in projects that use a layered architecture, such as an airline flight management system project:

+Separation of Concerns: DTOs separate database models (such as Aircraft or Flight) from models exposed to the user via an API.
+This prevents internal database details from being leaked to the API.

+Performance Improvement: DTOs allow you to choose only the properties you need.
+For example, instead of sending all the properties of a Passenger object to the front-end, you can create a PassengerDto that contains only FullName and PassportNo, reducing the amount of data transferred.

+Data Hiding: You can control the data displayed to the user.
+If a CrewMember object contains a Salary field, you can create a CrewMemberDto that doesn't contain this field to protect sensitive information.

+Preventing Over-Posting Attacks: When you use DTOs for API inputs, you ensure that the user can only submit the data you specify in the DTO, preventing the possibility of unauthorized field updates.